 What if I have moved to a new address?

 If moving within Berkeley, you must provide the Admissions Office with three proofs of Berkeley residency at your new address.
 If moving outside of Berkeley, submit an Inter District Permit.

 If I don’t speak English, who can help me in admissions?

 Spanish speaking staff are available in our office.
 In addition, a multi-lingual phone line is available to provide immediate interpretation in other languages.

 How long does the process take for my student to be placed?

 If an admissions application is made on or before the first Friday in February deadline, your child’s school assignment letter will be sent home by mid-March.
 Please be sure to inform the Admissions Office of any change of address or phone number so you do not miss critical information about your child’s enrollment.

-Families have the greatest chance of receiving one of their top school choices if they apply for admission on or before the first Friday in February.
 School placement is always made within the confines of our student assignment policy and late registration reduces the likelihood that space is available at your schools of choice.